Before we get in detail in knowing the answer to the question – how long do mosquito bites last, let us look in detail about mosquitoes first.

 What are its symptoms?

-- This bump is known as “wheal”
+- This bump is known as the “wheel”

 - This bump itches a lot.

-- So, how long do mosquito bites last.
-Well these mosquito bumps will heal within some time but the part itches for a while.
+- So, how long do mosquito bites last?
+Well, these mosquito bumps will heal within some time, but the part itches for a while.

 How can a mosquito bite be treated?